Monotox/nullchan/README.md

 # Nullchan

-P2P Imageboard engine for [ZeroNet](https://github.com/HelloZeroNet/ZeroNet)
+P2P Imageboard engine for [ZeroNet](https://github.com/HelloZeroNet/ZeroNet), featuring many of the features of centralized image boards, without the limitations.
+Currently uses optional files to reduce the number of images a user must cache.

 ### Try it out